nickworonekin/puyo-text-editor/docs/MakeFont/README.md

 # MakeFont
 MakeFont creates font files for MTX files using MTX-converted JSON files.
+There is no documentation available for this app, which currently has no public releases.